xcube-dev/xcube-smos/docs/index.md

 `xcube-smos` does not perform any aggregation in the time dimension.
-Data is provided as-is, that is, 29 SMOS Level-2 data products are included per day.
+Data is provided as-is, that is, up to 29 SMOS Level-2 data products are included per day.